x

 What is the admissions process?

-The first step of the admissions process is to complete a telephonic 30-minute evaluation with one of our clinical staff.
-This assessment helps determine if In-Home Addiction Treatment is the appropriate level of care for the person in need of treatment.
-During this time, we will also complete a verification of benefits with the client’s insurance company.
-Once we have clinical approval for admission and can verify the benefits, we will schedule an appointment for an in-person or virtual document signing.
+The admissions process starts with a brief phone intake with one of our trained recovery admission specialists.
+During this time, we will verify benefits with the client’s insurance company.
+The second step is a 30-minute evaluation with one of our clinical staff.
+Once we have clinical approval for admission and can verify benefits, we will schedule an appointment for a virtual document signing.
 Our goal is to make this a quick and comfortable process for the client starting their journey in recovery.

 How quickly can I get into your treatment programs?

 Aware Recovery Care understands the urgency that exists when someone reaches out seeking treatment for substance use disorder, and we make it a priority to ensure the admissions process is completed quickly and effectively.
-Upon completion of a telephonic evaluation and receiving an overview of the Aware program, an admissions team member will work with you to schedule a time for in-person document signing and initial assessments.
-This process can also be done virtually to accommodate travel and your schedule.
-Upon completion of this signing, treatment will officially begin and the first home visit will be scheduled.
-Aware will work with you and your schedule to get you into treatment as soon as possible, oftentimes within 24-48 hours.
+After you have completed a phone evaluation and received an overview of the Aware program, an admissions team member will work with you to schedule a time for your virtual document signing and initial assessments.
+Upon completion of the signing, treatment will officially begin and the first home visit will be scheduled.
+Aware will work with you and your schedule to get you into treatment as soon as possible.

 What is the cost of treatment at Aware Recovery Care?

-Aware Recovery care is fully in-network with most Anthem plans, Blue Cross Blue Shield of Massachusetts, VA Community Care Network, as well as Tufts Health plans.
-When utilizing insurance, individuals engaged in Aware Recovery Care will be responsible for copays or deductibles depending on their insurance plan.
-Each insurance plan is different, however, admissions will be able to explain the coverage and costs associated with care.
-We are an out-of-network provider for many other insurance carriers.
-If you have questions about coverage, please call our client care specialists that can walk you through coverage and cost.
+Aware Recovery Care is covered in-network by most Anthem health insurance plans, as well as through Blue Cross Blue Shield of Massachusetts, Blue Cross Blue Shield of Rhode Island, Blue Cross Blue Shield Federal Employee Program, Florida Blue, MaineHealth, Beacon, Unicare, and Tufts Health.
+When using insurance, individuals engaged in Aware Recovery Care may be responsible for copays or deductibles depending on their insurance plan.
+Each insurance plan is different; however, admissions will be able to explain the coverage and costs associated with care.
+If you have questions about coverage, please call our admissions department’s client care specialists, who will walk you through coverage and cost.

-Aware Recovery Care’s statistically proven model is a 52-week program.
-Based on research conducted in conjunction with Yale University, studies show that treatment that runs for a full year has significantly higher success rates than those who experience shorter treatment stays.
-Although all entering the program are recommended to engage for the full 52 weeks, that may not be a viable option for all.
-Clients do not need to commit to a full year of treatment and have the option to engage month-to-month.
-However, we have found that although they are not required, most opt to complete the full year of treatment.
+Aware Recovery Care’s statistically proven model is designed to be a 52-week, in-home program.
+Research conducted with Yale University shows that treatment that runs for an entire year has a significantly higher success rate than programs with shorter courses of treatment.
+While we recommend that everyone engage in the program for the full 52 weeks, that may not be a viable option for all.
+Clients do not need to commit to a full year of treatment and have the option to engage monthly.
+However, we have found that although they are not required, most opt to complete the entire year of treatment.

 What does a typical day in Aware Recovery Care look like?